bitovi/github-actions-deploy-docker-to-ec2/README.md

 To change a certificate (root_cert, sub_cert, ARN or pre-existing root cert), you must first set the `no_cert` flag to true, run the action, then set the `no_cert` flag to false, add the desired settings and excecute the action again. (**This will destroy the first certificate.**)

 This is necessary due to a limitation that prevents certificates from being changed while in use by certain resources.

+## Adding external datastore (AWS EFS)
+Users looking to add non-ephemeral storage to their created EC2 instance have the following option.

+### Create EFS
+Option 1, users have access to the `create_efs` attribute which will create a EFS resource and mount it to the EC2 instance in the application directory at the path: "app_root/data".

+Note: The EFS is fully managed by Terraform.
+Therefor it will be destroyed upon stack destruction.

 ## Made with BitOps
 [BitOps](https://bitops.sh) allows you to define Infrastructure-as-Code for multiple tools in a central place.
 This action uses a BitOps [Operations Repository](https://bitops.sh/operations-repo-structure/) to set up the necessary Terraform and Ansible to create infrastructure and deploy to it.